Tornado climatology: Geographical occurrences

-The United States has the most tornadoes of any country.
+The United States has by far the most tornadoes of any country.
 Many of these form in an area of the central (Note: Some definitions include the southern U.S.) United States known as Tornado Alley.
 This area extends into Canada, particularly the prairie provinces and Ontario.
 Activity in Canada, however, is less frequent and intense than that of the US.
 Strong tornadoes occur in northern Mexico.
 A large region of South America is also characterized by storms that reach the level of supercells and produce intense hailstorms, floods, and tornadoes during the spring, summer, and early fall.
 The region recently dubbed as the Tornado Corridor (South America) is considered the second largest in the world in terms of the formation of extreme weather events.
 It covers most of central Argentina, southern Paraguay, southeastern Brazil, and Uruguay.

-Other areas of the world that have frequent strong tornadoes include Germany, the Czech Republic, Slovakia, Italy, Spain, China, and the Philippines.
+Other areas of the world that have relatively frequent tornadoes include Germany, the Czech Republic, Slovakia, Italy, China, and the Philippines.
 Australia, France, Russia, areas of the Middle East, and Japan have a history of multiple damaging tornado events.
 Bangladesh and surrounding areas of eastern India suffer from a couple tornadoes annually of similar severity to stronger tornadoes in the US.
 These occur with a greater recurrence interval but over a smaller region.
 The annual human death toll from tornadoes in Bangladesh is estimated at 179 deaths per year, which is much greater than in the US.
 This is likely due to the density of population; poor quality of construction; lack of tornado safety knowledge; and lack of warnings—among other factors.